-- Remove all personal belongings.
+- Remove ALL personal belongings.

-- Sweep and mop entire room floor, if not carpeted.
+- Sweep and mop the entire room floor, if not carpeted.
 No dust bunnies or dirt should be left behind or under furniture.

 - Empty all drawers and wipe out all dust.

-There will be additional thirty yard waste containers (dumpsters) spread throughout campus for move-out use by April 25.
+There will be additional thirty-yard waste containers (dumpsters) spread throughout campus for move-out use by April 25.
 Students should place large bulky items such as furniture and carpets in these containers.
-Household type trash should be placed in the regular eight yard front-end containers located near every campus building.
+Household type trash should be placed in the regular eight-yard front-end containers located near every campus building.
 Students should recycle as much as possible.

 Eagle Landing Trash

 There will be two regular dumpsters at the rear of Eagle Landing for overflow trash and recycling.
 Any bulky items or carpets at Eagle Landing should be placed next to the dumpsters.
 Trash chutes will be closed for the duration of move out.
 Students will need to take their trash to one of the dumpsters in back of the building.

 All students graduating, studying abroad, transferring, or withdrawing will need to submit a completed UMW forwarding form to campus mail services, as well as notify all correspondents their address has changed.
 Students should stop by the UMW Post Office in the Woodard Campus Center to submit a completed forwarding form.
 These forms are available at the UMW Post Office and the Eagle Landing front desk.
 Students staying on campus during the entire summer should not forward their mail.